Skip to main content

 Semgrep prints a list of findings directly to the CLI, including the finding's reachability determination, severity level, a brief description, and suggested remediation.

-Additionally, you can view your results in Semgrep Cloud Platform (SCP).
-SCP displays all of the information displayed in the CLI, but it also offers you the ability to:
+You can also view your results in Semgrep AppSec Platform.
+It displays all of the information displayed in the CLI, but it also offers you the ability to:

 Scan a monorepo's dependencies